samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Creating a Background
 ---------------------

-A character’s background represents what the character did prior to becoming an adventurer.
-Creating a unique background or customizing an existing one from the [Player’s Handbook](/sources/dnd/phb-2024) can reflect the particular theme of your campaign or elements of your world.
+A character's background represents what the character did prior to becoming an adventurer.
+Creating a unique background or customizing an existing one from the [Player's Handbook](/sources/dnd/phb-2024) can reflect the particular theme of your campaign or elements of your world.
 You can also create a background to help a player craft the story they have in mind for their character.

-This section describes, step by step, how you can create backgrounds like the ones in the [Player’s Handbook](/sources/dnd/phb-2024), tailored for your world and the heroes in it.
+This section describes, step by step, how you can create backgrounds like the ones in the [Player's Handbook](/sources/dnd/phb-2024), tailored for your world and the heroes in it.

 ### 1: Choose Abilities